+2 02 337 789 71

-We continue sailing to the city known as the ” open-air museum “, Luxor.
+We continue sailing to the city known as the ” open-air museum “ – Luxor.
 On route, we stop for an exciting tour of the Temple shared by two gods Sobek and Haeroris in Kom Ombo before we visit Edfu Temple.
-This Temple is just extraordinary in size and the number of details it holds of symbols, tombs, and engravings.
-Don’t worry, your Egyptologist guide will do all the encrypting for you and enlighten you with many interesting facts on the ancient Egyptian world!

 Meals: Breakfast, Lunch, Dinner.

 This morning, get ready for an early start to avoid the noontide heat of the Valley of the Kings.
-Your Egyptologist guide will take you on a tour to explore a number of Tombs, the Mortuary Temple of Queen Hatshepsut in the Valley of the Queens, and the Colossi of Memnon.
+Here, you’ll go on a tour to explore several Tombs such as the Mortuary Temple of Queen Hatshepsut in the Valley of the Queens, and the Colossi of Memnon.

-our first stop of the day is Karnak Temple, one of the largest temples in the world.
-Wander the endless giant pillars before we head to Luxor Temple, our last stop of the day.
+Our first stop today will be the Karnak Temple – one of the largest temples in the world – wander the endless giant pillars before we head to Luxor Temple, our last stop of the day.

-When returning from the west bank this early afternoon you will leave Luxor and fly Sharm el Sheikh and transfer to Dahab, one of the most beautiful Red Sea resorts on the Sinai Peninsula.
+Later, we take a short flight Sharm el-Sheikh and transfer to Dahab – one of the most beautiful Red Sea resorts on the Sinai Peninsula.

 Overnight in Dahab.

-Today we snorkel!
-We offer you a dive into the azure waters of the Blue Hole, the most famous snorkeling spot in Egypt.
-Swim along with the colorful sea life and discover the underwater world !!
-After we return you to your hotel, the rest of the day is yours.
+Go snorkelling today – swim along with the colourful sea life and discover the underwater world.
+After we return you to your hotel.
+The rest of the day is yours.